-Other shareholders that are trusts or estates will be included on the Schedule Composite and have amounts withheld on the distributive share of income.
-Schedule IN K-1 will be used to document the withholding tax paid on behalf of the shareholder.
-The shareholder must claim credit for withholding by enclosing Schedule IN K-1 to report distributive shares of the S corporation income (loss) on Form IT-41.
+Other shareholders that are trusts or estates will be included on the Schedule Composite and/or Schedule PTET and have amounts withheld on the distributive share of income.
+Schedule IN K-1 will be used to document the withholding tax paid and pass through entity tax credited on behalf of the shareholder.
+The shareholder must claim credit for withholding and pass through entity tax by enclosing Schedule IN K-1 to report distributive shares of the S corporation income (loss) on Form IT-41.
 All distributions are fully taxable for income tax purposes.
 For adjusted gross income, taxable S corporation income includes pro rata Indiana modifications.
 However, losses may not exceed the limits imposed by IRC Sections 469 and 1367.